What is Flipgrid?

-To share the grid, click into the grid and click "Share Grid".
-You can copy and send the code for iOS and Android apps and/or share the URL so students can access the grid on their computers.
+To share the grid, click into the grid and click the "Share" button.
+You can copy and send the QR code for iOS and Android apps and/or share the URL so students can access the grid on their computers.

 Flipgrid also allows instructors to embed Flipgrids on websites.